 Try this list of fun activities to keep your small, medium, and large elves busy during the Christmas holidays!

-And just like that, the end of 2022 isn’t that far away.
+And just like that, the end of 2022 is upon us.
 If you haven’t yet booked them into an end-of-2022 camp (AKA an itinerary to keep them out of your hair!), then you’re going to need some fun and free activities to keep the kids busy during the Most Wonderful Time of the Year.
 Alas, we’ve come to your rescue with our list of things to do with kids of all ages during the end-of-year Christmas school break.
 Consider it our holiday gift to you!

 Things to do with kids in Singapore during the Christmas 2022 school holidays

 1. A visit to the Children’s Museum Singapore